cs161-staff/textbook/logic/index.md

 # 11. Logic

-Author: Nikhil Sharma
+Author: Henry Zhu

-Edited by: Danial Toktarbayev and Wesley Zheng
+Edited by: Peyrin Kao, Danial Toktarbayev, and Wesley Zheng

-Credit (Machine Learning and Logic notes): Some sections adapted from the textbook *Artificial Intelligence: A Modern Approach*.
+Credit: Some sections adapted from the textbook *Artificial Intelligence: A Modern Approach*.

 Last updated: September 2024